Program Description

 Culture

 The focus of this training program is to maximize fellow learning.
 To accomplish this, attending physician clinics are organized such that there is no reliance on the fellows to function.
 The emphasis is on fellows learning to manage acute or complex patients, and participating in the care of interesting faculty patients.
-Outside of Fellows Clinic, fellows have the opportunity to see any faculty patient prior to the faculty examination, including those presenting to ocular oncology, dystrophy, and uveitis clinics.
+Outside of Fellows Clinic, fellows are paired with different attendings each half day to maximize exposure to a range of pathology, including dystrophy and uveitis.

 Most importantly, though, the Retina Service at the Kellogg Eye Center, composed of 18 faculty members, 3 surgical retina fellows, and 1 medical retina fellow, has a well-established reputation for collegiality and collaborative relationships.
 Fellows work closely with each other as well as faculty, in an inclusive, kind, and respectful environment.
 We value diversity and equity for all of our fellows.